 |Bernoulli's Law And The Continuity Equation|

-This is a textbook-based course and text is Physics for Scientists and Engineers with Modern Physics by Randall D. Knight (4th Edition).
+This is a textbook-based course and text is Physics for Scientists and Engineers: Foundations and Connections, Extended Version with Modern Physics. by Deborah M. Katz.

 Formal University Information